Dantesk/survey-logger/README.md

 ## Adding a Server
 Press on Add Server button to open modal.
 Select your excel file, set IP Address and Port and click Submit button.

+## Dark mode system
+Dark mode support is now enabled, these work with the main theme of your system.

 ## Development
 Run `npm install`.
 During development, you can use `npm start` to start the electron application.